 Cancer, Cancer Breast, Cancer Screening, Disparities / Inequalities in Health, Immigrant Health, Social Epidemiology, Social Factors in Health, Underserved Populations, Life-course Approach to Prevention, Risk Factors, Urban Health

 Select Urban Health Activities

-New York Mammographic Density (NY MaDe) Study: This ongoing study investigates mammographic breast density and breast cancer screening and prevention behaviors in a racially/ethnically diverse and predominantly immigrant population.
+New York Mammographic Density (NY MaDe) Study: This ongoing study investigates mammographic breast density and breast cancer screening and prevention behaviors in a socially diverse population.

 Select Global Activities